 Members of NSOA

 There are three classes of categories of registration – General, Inactive, & Retired.
-Members holding a General (i.e., active) Certificate of Registration must comply with NSOA regulations, standards of practice, policies and guidelines, as well as all Quality Assurance (QA) programs.
+Members holding a General (i.e., active) Certificate of Registration must comply with NSOA regulations, standards of practice, policies and guidelines, as well as all Peer assessment programs.

-NSOA views Quality Assurance as an important step in ensuring the public of Nova Scotia receive competent and ethical osteopathic care.
+NSOA views this quality assurance as an important step in ensuring the public of Nova Scotia receive competent and ethical osteopathic care.

 Standards of Practice